ArchipelagoMW/Archipelago/worlds/tloz/docs/en_The Legend of Zelda.md

 ## What does randomization do to this game?

-All acquirable pickups (except maps and compasses) are shuffled amongst each other.
-Logic is in place to ensure both that the game is still completable, and ensuring that players aren't forced to enter dungeons under-geared.
+All acquirable pickups (except maps and compasses) are shuffled among each other.
+Logic is in place to ensure both that the game is still completable, and that players aren't forced to enter dungeons under-geared.

 Shops can contain any item in the game, with prices added for the items unavailable in stores.
-Rupee caves are worth more while shops will cost less, making shop routing and money management important without requiring mindless grinding.
+Rupee caves are worth more while shops cost less, making shop routing and money management important without requiring mindless grinding.

 ## What items and locations get shuffled?